 Extender 2x compatibility is the same as Extender 1.4x compatibility.

 Excellent Image Quality, Pro-Grade Build Quality, Fast and Accurate AF, Very Effective Image Stabilization, Excellent Focal Length Range

 Great Image Quality, Great Build Quality, Fast AF, Good Focal Length Range

-Prior to the introduction of the Canon EF 100-400mm L IS II, the 70-300L IS has become one of my favorite telephoto zoom lenses and I often use it for wildlife photography - especially when carrying a longer focal length lens in addition.
+Prior to the introduction of the Canon EF 100-400mm L IS II, the 70-300L IS was one of my favorite telephoto zoom lenses and I often used it for wildlife photography - especially when carrying a longer focal length lens in addition.
 APS-C format DSLR camera owners will find the 300mm focal length much better for a primary wildlife lens than those with full frame DSLRs.
 Fast Ring-USM AF, weather sealing and pro-grade build quality are additional attractions for the wildlife photographer.

 Great Image Quality, Fast AF, Great Build Quality